Recent achievements and work history.

 - moved Council introduce a green levy to secure open space and wildlife corridors for now and future generations. ( Following week Alan Kurlin moved motion gaining approval)

-- developed regional sporting facilities,
+- developed many regional sporting facilities,

 - fought Council to withhold closure of the Sunshine Coast Animal refuge (now considered the one of the best in Australia);

 - hosted the 2002 Commonwealth Heads of Government Meeting (CHOGM);